Nishchay9518/youtube-but-better/README.md

 ## Application design

 #### Components
 1. **Login** Component : This Component allows user to login through their Google Account.

 2. **HomeScreen** Component : This Component Displays the details of the selected customer.
 This Component gets its data from a json file in assets folder as well.
-This Component is the Child Component of *Customers* Component
+This Component is the Child Component of *Customers* Component.

 3. **WatchScreen** Component : This Component Displays the video, comments of the Selected Video and related videos.
 This Component gets the data from a youtube data api

-4.**Subscriptions Screen** Component : This Component displays a list of subscriptions.
+4. **Subscriptions Screen** Component : This Component displays a list of subscriptions.
 This Component gets the data from a youtube data api

-5.**Search Screen** Component : This Component displays a list of search results.
+5. **Search Screen** Component : This Component displays a list of search results.
 This Component gets the data from a youtube data api

 #### HTTP client